o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Material System](core-systems/materials/_index.md), [Material System](core-systems/materials/materials.md), [Material Build Pipeline](core-systems/materials/material-build-pipeline.md)*

 Pass
 : A pass is a logical grouping of render work with a defined input and output.
 Passes are organized into a tree hierarchy, where each pass belongs to a parent pass.
-They live in the RPI and are similar to scopes in the RHI.
+Passes live in the RPI and are similar to scopes in the RHI.

 *Related to: [Render Pipeline Interface (RPI)](core-systems/rpi/_index.md), [Pass System](core-systems/rpi/pass-system/pass-system.md), [Authoring Passes](core-systems/rpi/pass-system/authoring-passes.md)*